Mattingly's Marlins could clinch berth at Yankee Stadium - WHIZ News

 His patience has been tested, and rewarded.
 One example: Lewis Brinson, acquired in the Yelich trade.

 In his first 200 games for Mattingly, Brinson batted .188.
-But he has made a breakthrough over the past 27 games, batting .306 with an OPS of .860.
+But he has made a breakthrough over his past 27 games, batting .306 with an OPS of .860.

 Mattingly was a 19th-round draft pick who became a star, and he says that helps him relate to players at both ends of the talent spectrum.